 Instead of paying for WooCommerce itself, you'll instead pay for web hosting and security, possibly plugins and themes, and maybe even custom design or development if you can't find a theme or plugin that does exactly what you want.
 If you were attracted to WooCommerce because of the word "free," this can be a rude wake-up call — but it's the same for every open-source platform.

-With 3dcart, your monthly fee covers everything: web hosting, PCI compliance (required to accept credit cards), 24/7/365 tech support, and more.
-3dcart also has easier access to features and integrations than WooCommerce, with most of its functionality built right into the platform, and all extra features available from a single app store.
-This is why 3dcart is considered an "all-in-one" eCommerce platform.
-By going with 3dcart, you'll save tons of time and effort — and your expenses will be obvious from the beginning, making budgeting easier, too.
+With Shift4Shop, everything is included in a single, neat package: web hosting, built-in payment processing via Shift4 Payments, PCI compliance (required to accept credit cards), 24/7/365 tech support, and more.
+Shift4Shop also has easier access to features and integrations than WooCommerce, with most of its functionality built right into the platform, and all extra features available from a single app store.
+This is why Shift4Shop is considered an "all-in-one" eCommerce platform.
+By going with Shift4Shop, you'll save tons of time and effort — and best yet, there's a free plan available for merchants on Shift4 Payments, making budgeting easier, too.

 Many entrepreneurs new to WordPress assume they can create a free WordPress.com account, install WooCommerce on it, and start selling from their free website.
 Unfortunately, this is not the case.
 No matter how you choose to host WordPress, you'll need to pay before you can use WooCommerce.